xiaxiangboke/nessrest/README.md

   scan = ness6rest.Scanner(url="https://nessusscanner:8834", login="username", password="password", insecure=True)
   ```

-If you're using the nessrest example client, it has a --insecure option that will do this.
+If you're using the nessrest example client, it has an --insecure option that will do this.

 Note that this will disable invalid SSL cerficate errors and should be used with caution.